-Two household parents/guardians sometimes request separate conferences.
+Two-household parents/guardians sometimes request separate conferences.
 This is often problematic as the dialogue, discussion, and conclusions in each conference may vary.
 Therefore, parents/guardians are asked to attend one conference together and to sign up accordingly.

-Parent Teacher Organization
+Parent Teacher Organization (PTO)

-The Richards PTO is an integral part of our school life.
-We have a strong culture of volunteerism at Richards.
+The PTO is an integral part of our school life.
+We have a strong culture of volunteerism at Cumberland.
 The PTO provides many valuable services, programs, and supports, including fundraising.
-All parents/guardians are encouraged to join the PTO and participate in ways that work for them.
+All parents/guardians are encouraged to join the PTO and participate as often as possible.